Terms & Conditions of Business

 General Podiatry

-All of our patients are asked to complete both a Medical Details form that includes Consent – this needs to be completed before we start any treatment.
+All of our patients are asked to complete a Medical Details form which includes consent for treatment, consent for audio & visual recordings and agreement to our Terms and Conditions – this needs to be completed before we start any treatment.
 For those patients who have provided us with an email address at the time of booking, we send these forms in advance of the appointment in both the Appointment Booking Confirmation & the Appointment Reminder emails.

 Clinicians will recheck medical details at every follow up appointment to establish any changes.

-All treatments are carried out in accordance with the Royal College of Podiatry Clinical Standards and the HCPC Clinical Guidelines.
+All treatments are carried out in accordance with the Royal College of Podiatry Clinical Standards/The Chartered Society of Physiotherapists and the HCPC Clinical Guidelines.
 All treatments are evidence based and are performed using modern, safe equipment which clinicians have been fully trained to use.

 Initial Podiatry appointment